Ali2500/BURST-benchmark/README.md

 ```

 - `--images_base_dir` should have three sub-folders in it: `train`, `val` and `test` with the images for each of those splits.
 - When running the demo script for one of the `first_frame_annotations` files, also include an additional `--first_frame_annotations` argument to the above command.
-The demo script will then als oshow the first-frame exemplar point.
+The demo script will then also show the first-frame exemplar point.

 ## Evaluation